1977 Kansas City Chiefs season

 The 1977 Kansas City Chiefs season was the franchise's 8th season in the National Football League, the 15th as the Kansas City Chiefs, and the 18th overall.
 This season was the worst in franchise history until the 2008 season, with the Chiefs winning only two of fourteen games.
-After an 0–5 start, Head coach Paul Wiggin was fired following a 44–7 loss to Cleveland in Week 7.
+After an 0–5 start, Head coach Paul Wiggin was fired following a 44–7 loss to Cleveland in week 7.
 Tom Bettis took over as interim head coach for the rest of the season.
 The team endured a six-game losing streak to conclude the season at 2–12.

-The last remaining active members of the 1977 Kansas City Chiefs were quarterback Tony Adams and wide receiver Henry Marshall, who both played their final NFL games in the 1987 season, although Adams missed the 1979 to 1986 seasons.
+Linebackers Willie Lanier and Jim Lynch, the last remaining links to the Chiefs' Super Bowl IV championship team in 1969, each played their final NFL season.